Johann-Huber/riiid_lgbm_sakt/README.md

 FIGURE

-Overview : LGBM + [SAKT](https://arxiv.org/abs/1907.06837) ensemble that heavily rely on feature engineering.
+My final model is a LGBM + [SAKT](https://arxiv.org/abs/1907.06837) ensemble that heavily rely on feature engineering.

 Most of my choices were conditionned by the limited computational resources I had (16GB CPU RAM).
 Pandas data manipulation functions applied on such a large dataset almost always lead to a RAM overflow (under the Kaggle environement limitations).
 I decided to rely on loops + numpy functions for feature engineering :